Green Dot Strategy

 - Carry a green dot water bottle one day this week.

-- Integrate information about any form of power-based personal violence into a class assignment (i.e., paper or speech or presentation).
+- Integrate information about any form of sexual and gender-based interpersonal violence into a class assignment (i.e., paper or speech or presentation).

 - Attend a Green Dot training then tell 2 friends you attended and ask them to go next time.

 - Find out how Art and Activism works to end violence.